double-speak/doublespeak.github.io/_poems_2022/phra-aphai-mani.md

   company InterThaiMedia LLC to create media that brings people together across languages and cultures.
 InterThaiMedia’s first project was <em>Can You Carry Me?</em>, a children’s book by Viano and Pongasrigun about sibling rivalry.
 Their second project was <em>Calm</em>
-  by Cheewan Wisasa, an IBBY honor list book that tells the story of children using their superpower of mindfulness to manage their feelings.\n</p>\n<p>\r\nViano and Pongsarigun have translated more than 150 children’s books.
+  by Cheewan Wisasa, an IBBY Honor List book that tells the story of children using their superpower of mindfulness to manage their feelings.\n</p>\n<p>\r\nViano and Pongsarigun have translated more than 150 children’s books.
 They last published with DoubleSpeak in Spring 2021.\n</p>"